medusa-project/medusa-lambdas/content-backup/README.md

 that nothing has slipped through the cracks.
 This will probably involve getting a bucket version inventory of each, cross-checking, and producing a report.

+Just for thought for a simple system.
+The lambda could always send a message, including a unique id, when it gets an event.
+If the object is small enough, then it will attempt to copy.
+If not, then it will do nothing.
+If a copy completes, then it sends another message (with the same unique id) indicating success.

+The alternate service pulls messages from the queue.
+It creates a record for start messages and destroys it for end messages.
+When the queue is empty, then it searches for start messages old enough to imply failure.
+It then copies these, and on success, removes the record.
+On failure here, we can easily log.